-Diet/supplement intervention: Supplements to fight leptin resistance:
+Supplements to fight leptin resistance

-- Dietary Ca2.
 Increased dietary calcium intake helps overcome leptin resistance.
 Although the mechanism is unknown, it was recently hypothesized that increased calcium intake may decrease the levels of calcitriol (1,25-dihyroxyvitamin D) in adipocytes.
 In a leptin-resistant state, fat cells seem to have more calcitriol, which has been linked to decreased fat burning and increased fat storage.
-Increasing dietary calcium suppresses adipocyte calcitriol levels and puts leptin-resistant fat cells back into “fat-burning” mode.
+Increasing dietary calcium suppresses adipocyte calcitriol levels and puts leptin-resistant fat cells back into "fat-burning" mode.
 This reduces leptin resistance, resulting in increased weight and fat loss in leptin resistant people (24, 25).

-- Take Taurine.
-If you’re leptin resistant, supplementing with the amino acid taurine can help.
+If you're leptin resistant, supplementing with the amino acid taurine can help.
 Taurine reduces leptin resistance by reducing ER stress (26, 27).
-Possibly related to the effect of taurine on ER stress, it’s also been shown to be helpful for the prevention of several other metabolic disorders including obesity, insulin resistance, and atherosclerosis (28, 29).
+Possibly related to the effect of taurine on ER stress, it's also been shown to be helpful for the prevention of several other metabolic disorders including obesity, insulin resistance, and atherosclerosis (28, 29).

-- ALCAR.
-While this hasn’t been established in human studies, animal studies suggest that supplementing with acetyl-L- carnitine (ALCAR) may also help overcome leptin resistance (30).
+While this hasn't been established in human studies, animal studies suggest that supplementing with acetyl-L- carnitine (ALCAR) may also help overcome leptin resistance (30).

-- EFA’s.
-EFA’s hammer down inflammation!
+EFA's hammer down inflammation!
 Enough said.

 And We're Out!